Robert Greene: How To Seduce Anyone, Build Confidence & Become Powerful | E232

 TL;DR

-• Power is the ability to move people and control outcomes through understanding human nature and social dynamics
+- Power is invisible influence and the ability to control situations and people's perceptions through strategic thinking and understanding human nature

 Episode Recap